 Our accommodation tonight is at lovely Glen Davis.
 We stay in a historic grand hotel, which has been beautifully renovated with amazing views from each room of the towering escarpments of the ancient Wollemi National Park.
 Not all rooms are en suite here, but the hotel is in such a magnificent setting that we think you’ll agree it is more than worth it.
 In addition, this is the only way to experience sunset and sunrise right in the valley - and it gives us more chance of seeing kangaroos, too!
 Night Glen Davis

 Today is mainly a travel day, so after an early walk around historic Glen Davis and a hearty breakfast, we’ll be on the road.
-Time and traffic permitting, we'll return to Sydney airport via the celebrated Harbour Bridge, which dwarfs the equally famous Opera House.
+Traffic permitting, we'll return to Sydney via the celebrated Harbour Bridge, which dwarfs the equally famous Opera House.

 DAINTREE RIVER CRUISE & KINGFISHER PARK, JULATTEN

 We begin with an early morning cruise on the Lower Daintree River - a wildlife experience not to be missed.
 Birds we'll be looking for here include Great-billed Heron, Papuan Frogmouth and Little Kingfisher.
 The massive Saltwater or Estuarine Crocodile also frequents this spot!